workframes/Rolly/README.md

 * This module is not yet finished and I'd like to add more to it in the future!

 > **GitHub**
-* The module is fully opensourced and free to use, If would like to contribute the project  feel free to using the the [Github Repository](https://github.com/workframes/Rolimons).
+* The module is fully open-sourced and free to use, If would like to contribute the project  feel free to using the the [Github Repository](https://github.com/workframes/Rolimons).

 > **Contact**
 * You can contact me through Discord, frames#4888